jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 1. Choose _flake8_.
 It automatically picks up the _.flake8_ file in ```/sites/ycharts/```!

 ### Install Other Extensions
+NOTE: Installing extensions while in the ycharts workspace makes it such that we are actually installing these extensions inside the vagrant box.
+If you'd like to use these extensions outside vagrant you'd have to close this workspace and install them again "Locally".

 1. _Django_ (The first one that comes up, there are two) properly highlights and code completes Django template HTML files.
 1. _Document This_ can auto generate docstrings for Javascript classes/methods in the "JSDoc" format.
 1. _ESLint_ will lint our JS files.
 When you install, you need to then